 1. Offer an incentive

-Enter customers into a draw for a gift card or offer them a special discount on future services when they leave a review.
+Enter customers into a drawing for a gift card or offer them a special discount on future services when they leave a review.

 2. Ask for feedback